-SAWMILL, TEMPORARY - A portable facility for the sawing, milling, planing, or similar processing of timber or other wood products harvested from the site upon which the temporary sawmill is located.
+SAWMILL, TEMPORARY - A portable facility for the sawing, milling, planning, or similar processing of timber or other wood products harvested from the site upon which the temporary sawmill is located.
 A portable sawmill use shall not include the retail sale of lumber or other wood products on the site.
-See Article XX
+See Article XX.

-SCHOOLS - See "educational facilities."
+SCHOOL - See "Educational Facility."